arb/good-http/README.md

 `good-http` is a [good-reporter](https://github.com/hapijs/good-reporter) implementation to write [hapi](http://hapijs.com/) server events to remote endpoints.
 It makes a "POST" request with a JSON payload to the supplied `endpoint`.

 ## Good Http
-### GoodHttp (events, endpoint, [options])
+### GoodHttp (events, config)

 Creates a new GoodHttp object where:

 - `events` - an object of key value pairs.
   - `key` - one of the supported [good events](https://github.com/hapijs/good) indicating the hapi event to subscribe to
   - `value` - a single string or an array of strings to filter incoming events. "\*" indicates no filtering. `null` and `undefined` are assumed to be "\*"
+- `config` - configuration object
   - `endpoint` - full path to remote server to transmit logs.
-- `[options]` - optional arguments object
-	- `threshold` - number of events to hold before transmission.
+	- `[threshold]` - number of events to hold before transmission.
 Defaults to `20`.
 Set to `0` to have every event start transmission instantly.
 It is strongly suggested to have a set threshold to make data transmission more efficient.
   - `[wreck]` - configuration object to pass into [`wreck`](https://github.com/hapijs/wreck#advanced).
 Defaults to `{ timeout: 60000, headers: {} }`. `content-type` is always "application/json".